Mikey Robins: Health issues

 Robins's father, Bill, sold hair-care products and worked for a time as an announcer at weekend surf lifesaving carnivals, which Robins says was his "introduction to talking into a microphone".
 When he was eight, Robins's father was diagnosed with cancer and died two years later.
 Robins claims he reacted to his father's death by eating more and giving up sports, pointing to this as the beginning of his battle with obesity.
 His obesity was a frequent source of comedy in his performances, but also held serious health implications.
-In 2003, he was diagnosed with extreme sleep apnoea which caused him to stop breathing around 70 times an hour while he slept, due in large part to his weight.
+In 2003, he was diagnosed with extreme sleep apnea which caused him to stop breathing around 70 times an hour while he slept, due in large part to his weight.

 In addition, he suffered from high cholesterol, borderline type 2 diabetes, abnormal liver function and poor mobility.
 In 2006, he underwent lapband bariatric surgery to combat his obesity.
 At the time, Robins weighed close to 150 kg; in an episode of Australian Story that aired on 3 July 2007, he announced that he had lost around 65 kg to date.